badrap/python-app-example/README.md

 $ docker-compose up --build
 ```

 If everything went well, open the API emulator frontend by directing your browser to http://localhost:4004.
+This creates a new installation (with the name `0`) and redirects the browser to show the app UI for the newly created installation.
+Note that the installation id that the *app* sees is a random UUID, separate from the installation name visible in the browser.

 ### Running the Collector in Development